korinnalindemann/korinnalindemann.github.io/_pages/teaching.md

 {% include base_path %}

 ### Undergraduate
+* **Seminar**: Misinformation and Misperceptions in the Context of Migration.
+University of Mannheim.
+Fall 2025.
 * **Seminar**: Political Behaviour in (Post-)Authoritarian Regimes.
 University of Mannheim.
 Spring 2025.
 * **Seminar**: Migration and Political Behaviour.
 University of Mannheim.
 Fall 2023, 2024.
 * **Seminar**: Living in (Post-) Authoritarian Regimes.
 University of Mannheim.
 Spring 2024.